rabbitmq/tls-gen/README.md

 Generated CA certificate as well as client and server certificate and private keys will be under the `result` directory.

+## Verification

+You can verify the generated client and server certificates against the generated CA one with

+    make verify

+## Overriding CN (Common Name)

+By default, certificate's CN ([Common Name](http://tldp.org/HOWTO/Apache-WebDAV-LDAP-HOWTO/glossary.html)) is calculated using `hostname`.

+It is possible to override CN with an environment variable:

+    CN=secure.mydomain.local PASSWORD=bunnies make

 ## License